 Our Gaming and Insurance Division's responsibilities include examining the Government's gaming, insurance, pension, and resource management programs.
-The Government earns over \$1 billion annually from non-renewable resources.
+The Government earns approximately \$2 billion annually from non-renewable resources.
 Also, the Government's pension liabilities total over \$7 billion.
-Pension and insurance liabilities require our staff to acquire special knowledge to understand the methods used by actuaries and the accounting practices in these industries.
-Gaming operations (casinos) and resource management also require our staff to acquire special knowledge to understand the unique risks in these industries.
+Pension and insurance liabilities require our staff to acquire knowledge to understand the methods used by actuaries and the accounting practices in these industries.
+Gaming operations (casinos) and resource management also require our staff to understand the unique risks in these industries.